-Liquid hydrocarbons are expressed in thousands of standard 42 gallon barrels (MBbl).
-All gas volumes are reported on an "as sold basis" expressed in millions of cubic feet (MMCF) at the official temperature and pressure bases of the areas in which the gas reserves are located.
+Liquid hydrocarbons are expressed in thousands of standard 42 gallon barrels (Mbbl).
+All gas volumes are reported on an "as sold basis" expressed in millions of cubic feet (MMcf) at the official temperature and pressure bases of the areas in which the gas reserves are located.
 The net remaining reserves are also shown herein on an equivalent unit basis wherein natural gas is converted to oil equivalent using a factor of 6,000 cubic feet of natural gas per one barrel of oil equivalent.
 MBOE means thousands barrels of oil equivalent.
-In this report, the revenues, deductions, and income data are expressed as thousands of U.S. dollars (M\$).
+In this report, the revenues, deductions, and income data are expressed as thousands of U.S. dollars (\$M).

-The estimates of the reserves, future production, and income attributable to properties in this report were prepared using the economic software package AriesTM Petroleum Economics and Reserves Software, a copyrighted program of Halliburton.
+The estimates of the reserves, future production, and income attributable to properties in this report were prepared using the economic software package Aries[TM] Petroleum Economics and Reserves Software, a copyrighted program of Halliburton.
 The program was used solely at the request of Diamondback.
 Ryder Scott has found this program to be generally acceptable, but notes that certain summaries and calculations may vary due to rounding and may not exactly match the sum of the properties being summarized.
 Furthermore, one line economic summaries may vary slightly from the more detailed cash flow projections of the same properties, also due to rounding.
 The rounding differences are not material.

 The future gross revenue is after the deduction of production taxes.
-The deductions incorporate the normal direct costs of operating the wells, ad valorem taxes, recompletion costs and development costs.
+The deductions incorporate the normal direct costs of operating the wells, ad valorem taxes, recompletion costs, development costs, and certain abandonment costs net of salvage.
 The future net income is before the deduction of state and federal income taxes and general administrative overhead, and has not been adjusted for outstanding loans that may exist nor does it include any adjustment for cash on hand or undistributed income.

-Liquid hydrocarbon reserves account for approximately 94.7 percent and gas reserves account for the remaining 5.3 percent of total future gross revenue from proved reserves.
+Liquid hydrocarbon reserves account for approximately 96 percent and gas reserves account for the remaining 4 percent of total future gross revenue from proved reserves.